Jimmy White's 'Whirlwind' Snooker: Release

 Following the game's release, Virgin launched a nationwide tournament in the UK.
 Regional heats were held at Virgin's stores; the eventual winner went on to challenge Maclean himself in the first series of Channel 4's GamesMaster with snooker pro Jimmy White commentating.
 The game itself would also appear on two further episodes of GamesMaster, with John Parrott appearing on the second series, and Jimmy White himself playing the game in Series 4.

 Reception

-Reception for the game was generally high.
+Reception for the game was generally positive.
 UK magazine Mean Sega Machines scored the game highly, with 92%, particularly enjoying the game's pick-up and play controls, and the accurate portrayal of snooker, saying "JWWS brings simulation into the 90s, and is destined to be the benchmark other sims are measured by."

 In 1994, PC Gamer UK named Whirlwind Snooker the 37th best computer game of all time.
-In 2017, Gamesradar ranked the game 45th on their "Best Sega Genesis/Mega Drive games of all time."
+In 2017, GamesRadar ranked the game 45th on their "Best Sega Genesis/Mega Drive games of all time."